-Overall, fund experience was less favorable than assumed during the year ending June 30, 2015, producing a total experience loss of approximately \$3.4 million.
-The \$3.4 million total loss was comprised of a \$2.1 million loss due to less than assumed investment returns on the Funding Value of assets and a \$1.3 million loss attributed to member experience during the year (members retiring, salary increases, mortality experience, etc.).
+Overall, fund experience was less favorable than assumed during the year ending June 30, 2016, producing a total experience loss of approximately \$5.7 million.
+The \$5.7 million total loss was comprised of a \$4.6 million loss due to less than assumed investment returns on the Funding Value of assets and a \$1.1 million loss attributed to member experience during the year (members retiring, salary increases, mortality experience, etc.).
+The primary source of the member-related experience loss was as a result of larger than expected individual salary increases (not total payroll).

-The Market Value rate of return during the fiscal year ending June 30, 2015 was 1.50% for the pension only fund value (excluding assets attributable to RIE) which is less than the assumed rate of 7.75%.
-A portion of the investment loss was recognized in this valuation along with the recognition of deferred portions of the investment gains and losses that occurred during the previous three fiscal years.
-The net result of this year's Market Value loss and carryover gains and losses from prior years is a net loss of \$2.1 million (noted above) and a recognized rate of return on the funding value of assets of 6.65%.
+The Market Value rate of return during the fiscal year ending June 30, 2016 was 1.09% for the pension only fund value (excluding assets attributable to RIE) which is less than the prior assumed rate of 7.75%.
+A portion of the investment loss was recognized in this valuation along with the recognition of deferred portions of the investment gains and losses that occurred during the previous four fiscal years.
+The net result of this year's Market Value loss and carryover gains and losses from prior years is a net loss of \$4.6 million (noted above) and a recognized rate of return on the funding value of assets of 5.33%.